thu-coai/SentiLARE/README.md

 ### Datasets of Downstream Tasks

 Our experiments contain sentence-level sentiment classification (e.g. SST / MR / IMDB / Yelp-2 / Yelp-5) and aspect-level sentiment analysis (e.g. Lap14 / Res14 / Res16).
-You can download the [pre-processed datasets](https://cloud.tsinghua.edu.cn/d/f6baaff5c398463388b2/) of the downstream tasks.
+You can download the pre-processed datasets ([Google Drive](https://drive.google.com/drive/folders/1v84riTNxCMJi3HWhJdDNyBryCtTTfNjy?usp=sharing) / [Tsinghua Cloud](https://cloud.tsinghua.edu.cn/d/f6baaff5c398463388b2/)) of the downstream tasks.
 The detailed description of the data formats is attached to the datasets.

 ### Fine-tuning

-To quickly conduct the fine-tuning experiments, you can directly download the [checkpoint](https://cloud.tsinghua.edu.cn/d/f6baaff5c398463388b2/) of our pre-trained model.
+To quickly conduct the fine-tuning experiments, you can directly download the checkpoint ([Google Drive](https://drive.google.com/drive/folders/1v84riTNxCMJi3HWhJdDNyBryCtTTfNjy?usp=sharing) / [Tsinghua Cloud](https://cloud.tsinghua.edu.cn/d/f6baaff5c398463388b2/)) of our pre-trained model.
 We show the example of fine-tuning SentiLARE on SST as follows:

 ```shell
 cd finetune